Yordan Alvarez Player Props: Astros vs. Rangers

-After going 1-for-4 with a home run and an RBI in his most recent game, Yordan Alvarez and the Houston Astros face the Texas Rangers (who will hand the ball to Jon Gray) at 7:10 PM ET on Saturday.
+After going 1-for-4 with a double and three RBI in his last game, Yordan Alvarez and the Houston Astros face the Texas Rangers (who will hand the ball to Andrew Heaney) at 7:10 PM ET on Sunday.

-In his last game, he hit a home run while going 1-for-4 against the Rangers.
+He collected three RBI (going 1-for-4 with a double and a walk) in his last game against the Rangers.

 Yordan Alvarez Game Info & Props vs. the Rangers